-In late 2010, after more than 15 years, I developed a late stage side effect called chemotherapy-induced cardiomyopathy (CIC).
+In late 2010, after more than 15 years, I developed a late stage side effect called chemotherapy-induced cardiomyopathy (CIC) as well as chronic Afib.
 After a diagnosis of multiple myeloma (MM) in early 1994, I underwent a number of chemotherapy regimens that are cardio toxic aka can damage your heart.

 I do not consider myself any sort of heart health expert.
 I’m a long-term MM survivor who has had to manage his health.
 But I noticed that my cardiologist never talked about non-toxic therapies to manage my CIC.

 So I did some research on the subject of non-toxic heart rehab therapies.

 As the studies linked and excerpted below document, the effects of yoga, moderate cardio, healthy nutrition,moderate weight lifting, and nutritional supplementation all help me manage my CIC.

 Long story short, since my diagnosis of CIC in 2010, I have managed to increase my ejection fraction by 20%- without taking any drugs.
 None.

 Let me know if you have any questions.

 “The use of yoga as an effective cardiac rehabilitation in patients with chronic heart failure (CHF) remains controversial…

 We performed a meta-analysis to examine the effects of yoga on exercise capacity and health-related quality of life (HRQOL) in patients with CHF.